breatheco-de/exercise-postcard/.learn/exercises/03-add-first-html/README.md

 ## 📝 Instructions

-Add into your HTML file the following HTML:
+Add into your HTML file the following:

 ```html
 Hello from <strong>Earth</strong>